Homeless prevention and rapid rehousing Caddo Parish.

-There are a few different homeless prevention programs available in the city of Shreveport as well as all of Caddo Parish.
+There are a few different homeless prevention programs available in the city of Shreveport Louisiana as well as all of Caddo Parish.
+Whether it is a grant for paying a security deposit, free foreclosure counseling, or permanent housing for the homeless, support is available.
 There are non-profits that partner with the statewide LHC to provide support to tenants, homeowners, and people seeking to buy a property.
-Whether it is a grant for paying a security deposit, free foreclosure counseling, or permanent housing for the homeless, support is available.
+Find homeless prevention and rehousing in the Shreveport LA area.

 The assistance falls into a few main categories as indicated below.
 Some of them, such as Emergency Solutions Grant (ESG) are financial in nature, meaning they provide rental arrears or security/utility deposit help where needed.
 Another option is Tenant Based Rental Assistance (TBRA), and this can provide families in Caddo Parish with a subsidy.
 There are also government programs for stopping homeless of people with a mortgage, and those range from counseling to the LHC Preferred Conventional Program.
 Other options may also be available.

 Help stopping a tenant eviction in Caddo Parish

 Caddo Parish Emergency Solutions Grant (ESG) – The assistance comes in two different forms.
 One is to rehouse the homeless, including veterans, single mothers, and the elderly.
 The second will stop an eviction to begin with.

 - Short to medium term rental assistance can be provided to the tenant using an ESG grant.
 Funds are limited and the applicant needs to go through a strict case management process.

 - Anyone at risk of homelessness, such as an eviction or pay or quit notice from their landlord, can apply for an ESG grant.
 The funds can pay rental arrears, water costs, and other costs.